 Disclaimer: This content is for informational purposes only, you should not construe any such information as legal, tax, investment, financial, or other advice.
 Nothing contained on our site constitutes a solicitation, recommendation, endorsement, or offer by ButterflyMX or any third-party service provider.
 ButterflyMX is not a financial adviser.
 You should always seek independent legal, financial, taxation, or other advice from a licensed professional.

-If you invest in or develop real estate, you might want to take a closer look at off-campus collegiate housing for your next venture.
+If you invest in real estate, you might want to take a closer look at off-campus collegiate housing for your next venture.
 Due to the shifts in student behavior and the way universities are being managed, investing in student housing may be lucrative this year and into the future.

 Continue reading to learn more about the current state of student housing investment, new trends, benefits, and tips for investing in off-campus properties.